Returning from maternity leave top tips for employers

 Returning from maternity or parental leave can be an incredibly stressful time for your employee, so you need to help make the transition as easy as possible for them.
 They have probably got a lot of mixed emotions about coming back, and it is likely that this will be the first time they have been away from their child for any extended period of time.

 While they might be excited about returning to work, they will probably also be a little nervous.
-A lot of things can change in a business over six-months to a year, and this article aims to provides some tips to help with their return.
+A lot of things can change in a business over six months to a year; this article aims to provides some tips to help with their return.

 Legally, they are entitled to the same job under the same terms and conditions as they left, but if changes have occurred you will need to update them.
 Maybe they used to work a night shift which they cannot do anymore, so you can discuss with them a change of hours in this initial conversation.